The Bankrate promise

 If you have over $7,500 worth of unsecured debt and your credit is in bad shape, then seeking a program through a debt relief company may be your best option.

 With a debt relief company, you can typically pay off your balances in under five years.
-However, this comes tied to negative impacts on your credit, as most companies ask you to stop payments to creditors for them to be able to work with you.
+However, this often comes tied to negative impacts on your credit, as most companies ask you to stop payments to creditors for them to be able to work with you.
 That is because creditors are more likely to settle your debt from less than what you owe if you’re already struggling with your monthly bill.

 Getting debt relief through a debt management plan